We're Going to Hang out the Washing on the Siegfried Line

 "We're Going to Hang out the Washing on the Siegfried Line" is a popular song by Irish songwriter Jimmy Kennedy, written whilst he was a Captain in the British Expeditionary Force during the early stages of the Second World War, with music by Michael Carr.
 It was first published in 1939.

 Background and composition

 The Siegfried Line was a chain of fortifications along Germany's Western border, analogous to the Maginot Line in France.

 At the first big wartime variety concert organized by ENSA, which was broadcast by the BBC from RAF Hendon in north London on 17 October 1939, Adelaide Hall performed the song accompanied by Mantovani and his orchestra.
 A rare newsreel of this concert exists, and the footage is thought to be the earliest surviving film of a performer singing the song.

-The song was used as a morale-booster during the war, particularly up to and during the Battle of France.
-It began: